What Finish Is That Anyway?

 You've discovered a great piece of furniture, but the once-shiny finish has seen better days.
 If you knew what the finish was, it would be easier to remedy its condition.
 Now, you can find out.

 The furniture piece could be relatively new or very old.
 Either way, there's a good chance you can repair the dull and dingy look of superficial wear by renewing the existing finish.
 By doing that, you'll save yourself the time and trouble of stripping, then refinishing.
 The trick is knowing what finish was put on in the first place.
 To identify the type of clear film finish on a piece of furniture, you test it with solvents.
+(See the chart, at the bottom of this story.)
 To find out, just do the following.

 Note: Furniture on which there are oil finishes repairs easily.
 Simply apply more oil finish after removing wax or furniture polish with mineral spirits or soap and water.

-Apply a few drops of denatured alcohol to the furniture, as shown in the photo at left.
+Apply a few drops of denatured alcohol to the furniture, as shown in the photo at the top of the page.
 Wait a few seconds; then touch the spot with a soft-bristle brush or a cloth.
 Shellac a popular finish before about 1920 will soften and turn a bit sticky.
 If it doesn't, it's not shellac.
 Move on to Step 2.

 Change your solvent to lacquer thinner, and repeat the first step by applying a few drops of it to a new spot on the surface.
 If after a couple of seconds the finish softens enough to almost flow, you have lacquer.
 (You already know it's not shellac.)
 But if the finish only becomes tacky and you know that it was built in the last decade the finish could be water-based.
 To be sure, test further.